- Curriculum Overview

 Skills - pupils are given opportunities in lessons to develop their skills in communication, literacy, numeracy, ICT and collaboration.
-We carefully plan, teach and then assess skills so that we can develop these over time.
+We carefully plan, teach and then assess skills so that we can develop them over time.

 Challenge - we care about the progress of all our pupils, which is why learning in lessons is chunked with carefully planned support or activities to stretch learners.
-We ensure that our planning takes into account individual starting points so all pupils are able to make progress, regardless of ability or target grades.
-Whilst teachers use a variety of strategies within lessons to help challenge pupils, there are two common approaches adopted by all teachers: ‘Push Your Thinking’ (PYT) tasks – tasks focused on eliciting deeper levels of thought and challenge; and breaking tasks up into three layers of challenge, in the form of: ‘Critical’, ‘Enhanced’ and ‘Advanced’ – a concept focused on empowering pupils to challenge themselves in lessons, by selecting the task they feel is most appropriate and beneficial to them.
+We ensure that our planning considers individual starting points so all pupils are able to make progress, regardless of ability.
+Whilst teachers use a variety of strategies within lessons to help challenge pupils, there are two common approaches adopted by all teachers: Push Your Thinking (PYT) tasks – tasks focused on eliciting deeper levels of thought and challenge; and breaking tasks up into three layers of challenge, in the form of: Critical, Enhanced and Advanced – a concept focused on empowering pupils to challenge themselves in lessons, by selecting the task they feel is most appropriate and beneficial to them.